About domain grabbing in politics

 Over the years, the presence of politics on the internet and social media has become more important.
 Apart from being a great way of being noticed it is also the weak spot of political campaigns.

 American president Donald Trump likes to boast about the domain names with the slogan or the name of his opponents.
 In 2019, for instance, his entourage bought the domain name todosconbiden.com.
 His democratic rival Joe Biden, who came up with the slogan ‘Todos Con Biden’ (All with Biden) probably didn't find this very amusing.
-Anyone visiting www.todosconbiden.com will read, 'Oops, Joe forgot about Latinos’, with a link to an official Trump website.
+Anyone visiting www.todosconbiden.com could read, 'Oops, Joe forgot about Latinos’, with a link to an official Trump website.

 Republican presidential candidate Jeb Bush was also ‘trumped’ in 2016.
 He registered jeb2016.com but forgot that jebbush.com was still available.
 New presidential candidate Trump took full use of this to promote his own website.